aws-gbp/tts-release/README.md

 This node will require the following AWS account IAM role permissions:
 - `polly:SynthesizeSpeech`

-### Binaries
+### Dependencies
-On Ubuntu you can install the latest version of this package using the following command

-        sudo apt-get update
-        sudo apt-get install -y ros-$ROS_DISTRO-tts
+In order to use the Text-To-Speech node with ROS kinetic you must update the version of boto3 that is installed on your system to at least version 1.9.0.
+You can do this by running the command:

+        pip3 install -U boto3

+This step is required before the node will work properly because the version of boto3 is not new enough for the features required by this node.

 ### Building from Source

 To build from source you'll need to create a new workspace, clone and checkout the latest release branch of this repository, install all the dependencies, and compile.
 If you need the latest development features you can clone from the `master` branch instead of the latest release branch.
 While we guarantee the release branches are stable, __the `master` should be considered to have an unstable build__ due to ongoing development.

+- Install build tool: please refer to `colcon` [installation guide](https://colcon.readthedocs.io/en/released/user/installation.html)

 - Create a ROS workspace and a source directory